-The common bond among Victor and Doreen Kreimeyer, Rich and Ruth Welch, Dick and Lila Markley and Jack and Ruth Smith was the U.S. Forest Service.
+The common bond among Victor and Doreen Kreimeyer, Bill and Ruth Welch, Dick and Leta Markley and Jack and Ruth Smith was the U.S. Forest Service.
 They persevered and put in their initial plantings of Coury clone Pinot Noir in 1971, followed by Wädenswil Pinot Noir in 1974.

 Acclaim for Hyland

 The Hyland Vineyard is now home to plantings of Gewürztraminer, Riesling, Chardonnay, Müller Thurgau and numerous Pinot Noir clones including Wädenswil, Pommard, Dijon 115 and the original Coury plantings from 1971.
 Such is the quality of the Hyland Vineyard that all four of the aforementioned clones are bottled as single-clone offerings for Hyland Estates.

 Spanning ten wines and only five vintages, Hyland Estates has already secured thirty-five 90+ ratings from leading wine publications such as Wine Spectator, Wine Enthusiast and Robert Parker’s Wine Advocate.
 The majority of these wines are available to taste at the Hyland Estates Tasting Room in Dundee, Oregon.
 The goal of these wines is to showcase the historic clones of Hyland and their place in the top echelon of Oregon wine.